FinancialForecasters/financial_forecaster/README.md

+day_20 | Encoded column for transaction on month day 20 day_1 | Encoded column for transaction on first day of month day_9 | Encoded column for transaction on month day 9 ATR | Technical analysis indicator used for measuring market volatility.
+MACF | Trend-following momentum indicator, shows relationship between two moving averages.
-day_20 | Encoded column for transaction on month day 20 day_1 | Encoded column for transaction on first day of month day_9 | Encoded column for transaction on month day 9 atr_above_threshold_0.01 | True when today's ATR is above the historical (14 day) average ATR by the given threshold (0.01) atr_above_threshold_0.05 | True when today's ATR is above the historical (14 day) average ATR by the given threshold (0.05) atr_above_threshold_0.1 | True when today's ATR is above the historical (14 day) average ATR by the given threshold (0.1)
+Volatility | Typically a measure of how fast a market is moving inside of a given range. atr_above_threshold_0.01 | True when today's ATR is above the historical (14 day) average ATR by the given threshold (0.01) atr_above_threshold_0.05 | True when today's ATR is above the historical (14 day) average ATR by the given threshold (0.05) atr_above_threshold_0.1 | True when today's ATR is above the historical (14 day) average ATR by the given threshold (0.1)